Mayanks08/BLOG--SITE-PROJECT/README.md

-# 📝 Blogify – A Full-Featured Blogging Platform
+# 📝 BolgSite – A Full-Featured Blogging Platform

-Blogify is a modern web application that allows users to create, read, and share rich blog content with images, styled text, and hyperlinks using the **TinyMCE** rich text editor.
+**BolgSite** is a modern web application that allows users to create, read, and share rich blog content with images, styled text, and hyperlinks using the **TinyMCE** rich text editor.
 Built with **Vite + React** for a lightning-fast front-end and powered by **Appwrite** and **Cloudinary**, it provides seamless content creation and delivery.

 ---